the-owners/fastapi-github-pages-action/README.md

 # smithy-gh-pages-action
 GitHub Action to generate and deploy API documentation to GitHub Pages, using Smithy models or OpenAPI specification files as input.

+API docs will by default be generated at *username*.github.io/*provided-api-doc-filepath*.

+If you've configured your account to use a custom domain for GitHub Pages instead of *username*.github.io, then that will be used instead of *username*.github.io.

 ### Requirements

 #### Option 1: Provide a pre-built OpenAPI JSON spec